hschickdevs/Telegram-AI-Software-Architect/README.md

  All codebase generation is done in a single API call to save on context token cost.

+ > **Note:** Even though the Claude and OpenAI models are supported, Claude actually performs much better in this specific task.

  ## Testing Prompts:

  `/generate basic software that allows the user to input two numbers from the command line.
 The output to the console should be "HELLO WORLD!
 Here is your number: <number>"`